tomvanbraeckel/yamcs.github.com/docs/server/Fundamentals.md

 Typically there is a stream for realtime telemetry called <tt>tm_realtime</tt>, one for realtime processed parameters called <tt>pp_realtime</tt>, one for commands called <tt>tc</tt>, etc.

 Streams can be made 'visible' to the external word by two means:
-* HornetQ wrappers.
-A wrapper is a HornetQ address that is configured such that each message published to the address gets transferred to the stream and each tuple that comes via the stream is transformed into a HornetQ message and published via the address.
-An external client then can bind a queue to that address and receive all the messages that transit through the respective stream.
-Unlike the Yamcs streams which are synchronous and very light, the HornetQ addresses are asynchronous and involve more overhead.
-Care has to be taken with HornetQ for not filling up the memory if clients are slow to read messages from the queue.
+* ApaceMQ Artemis wrappers.
+There are several services that can take data from streams and publish them to Artemis addresses.
+Unlike the Yamcs streams which are synchronous and very light, the Artemis addresses are asynchronous and involve more overhead.
+Care has to be taken with Artemis for not filling up the memory if clients are slow to read messages from the queue.

 * Websocket subscription.
 This can be done using the api described in the [Websocket API](/docs/api/Stream_Updates/).